-$$B'(T') = \exp\left(\frac{HT_0(1-T')}{nRT_m(T_s+T_0T')}\right).$$ (46)
+$$B'(T') = \exp\left(\frac{HT_0(1-T')}{nRT_m(T_s+T_0T')}\right)$$ (2.46)

-For both linear and error function geotherms, we use (22), (45) and (46) to calculate $B_m$ and $F_n$ for values of H, A and n given by Karato et al. (1986) and relevant to diffusion (n=1) and dislocation (n > 1) creep mechanisms for 'wet' and 'dry' conditions (Table 1).
-The dislocation creep mechanism is applicable if stresses are greater than about 0.1-1 MPa, which is likely to be the case for convective instability.
-Hirth & Kohlstedt (1996) proposed that the 'wet' rheology is applicable below 60-70 km depth.
-For dislocation creep, the estimates of H in Table 1 differ from those of Hirth & Kohlstedt (1996) by less than 20 per cent, but estimates of A for dry olivine are smaller by a factor of 5, and those for wet olivine cannot be easily compared because Hirth & Kohlstedt (1996) gave a stress exponent of 3.5.
+For both linear and error-function geotherms, we use (2.22), (2.45), and (2.46) to calculate B_m and F_n for values of H, A, and n given by Karato, Paterson, and FitzGerald [1986] and relevant to diffusion (n = 1) and dislocation (n > 1) creep mechanisms for "wet" and "dry" conditions (Table 2.1).
+The dislocation creep mechanism is applicable if stresses are greater than about 0.1 to 1 MPa, which is likely the case for convective instability.
+Hirth and Kohlstedt [1996] propose that the "wet" rheology is applicable below 60 to 70 km depth.
+For dislocation creep, the estimates of Hin Table 2.1 differ from those of Hirth and Kohlstedt [1996] by less than 20%, but estimates of A for dry olivine are smaller by a factor of 5, and those for wet olivine can not be easily compared because Hirth and Kohlstedt [1996] give a stress exponent of 3.5.
 For diffusion creep, estimates of A depend significantly on grain size, which is not well known for the mantle.
-Because of uncertainties in A and n, we expect our calculations of $B{\rm m}$ also to include significant uncertainty, making our ignorance of the presence of wet or dry conditions at the base of the lithosphere somewhat unimportant for this study.
-Our estimates of $F_n$ , however, do not depend on A, and thus should be more reliable.
-The most uncertain parameters are then the thickness, h, of the mantle lithosphere, and the material strength at its base, $B_m$ ; we leave these parameters to be determined in the following analysis.
+Because of uncertainties in A and n, we expect our calculations of B_m to also include significant uncertainty, making our ignorance of the presence of wet or dry conditions at the base of the lithosphere somewhat unimportant for this study.
+Our estimates of F_n , however, do not depend on A, and thus should be more reliable.
+The most uncertain parameters are then the thickness, h, of the mantle lithosphere, and the material strength at its base, B_m ; we leave these parameters to be determined in the following analysis.